Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: Nucleon decays involving an ALP

 \subsection{Normalized distribution}

-Experimentally, the event numbers are usually binned against some kinetic variables such as momentum, missing energy, invariant mass, etc. These distributions encode rich information about the underlying dynamics and kinematic properties of involved particles.
-To extract information from these distributions, we analyze the momentum distribution of the three-body nucleon decays.
+Experimentally, the event numbers are usually binned against some kinetic variables such as momentum, missing energy, and invariant mass.
+These distributions encode rich information about the underlying dynamics and kinematic properties of involved particles.
+We analyze the momentum distribution of the three-body nucleon decays to extract information from these distributions.